 General Jim Mattis

-General Jim Mattis, an Annenberg Distinguished Visiting Fellow at the Hoover Institution, is an expert on national security issues, especially strategy, innovation, the effective use of military force, and the Middle East.
-He heads a project on the gap between civil and military perspectives and is writing a book on leadership.
+General Jim Mattis was the Davies Family Distinguished Visiting Fellow at the Hoover Institution until being confirmed as the 26th United States Secretary of Defense.
+He studied national security issues, specifically strategy, innovation, the effective use of military force and the Middle East while writing a book on leadership.

 General Mattis commanded at multiple levels in his forty-three year career as an infantry Marine.
 As a lieutenant in the western Pacific, he served as a rifle and weapons platoon commander in the Third Marine Division.
 As a captain in the Pacific and Indian Ocean, he commanded a rifle company and a weapons company in the First Marine Brigade.
 As a major he was the battalion officer at the Naval Academy Prep School and commanded Marine recruiters in the Pacific Northwest and Hawaii.
 As a lieutenant colonel he commanded an assault battalion breaching the Iraqi minefields in Operation Desert Storm.
 As a colonel he commanded 7th Marine Regiment and, on Pentagon duty, he served as the Department of Defense Executive Secretary.
 As a brigadier general he was the Senior Military Assistant to the Deputy Secretary of Defense.